Essential techniques to learn as a doctor of chiropractic

-At Northeast College of Health Sciences, rather than pursuing a "jack of all trades" approach with a broad overview, we concentrate on producing graduates who qualify as what we like to call master adjusters.
+At Northeast College of Health Sciences, rather than pursuing a "jack of all trades" approach with a broad overview, we concentrate on producing graduates who qualify as what we like to call expert adjusters.
 This more focused approach ensures that students acquire the hands-on experience to master essential techniques, so that upon graduation they are ready to effectively practice on day one.

 Creating better chiropractors through an amplified core curriculum

 Northeast College has developed a core curriculum that lets students learn key osseous and soft tissue techniques in-depth: Diversified, Flexion and Distraction, and ConnecTX.
-That core mastery is amplified by the exceptional range of technique electives offered, such as Drop Technique, Gonstead, Nimmo and Activator, to name just a few.
+That core expertise is amplified by the exceptional range of technique electives offered, such as Drop Technique, Gonstead, Nimmo and Activator, to name just a few.

 In this article, and others that will follow, we explore the unique way Northeast College teaches each technique, beginning with Diversified Chiropractic Technique (DCT).
 We sat down recently with Dr. Brett Carnevale, chair of the Integrative Chiropractic Therapies Department at Northeast College of Health Sciences, to get an inside look at this mainstay of the core curriculum.

 We first asked Dr. Carnevale to define the DCT.
 He said that, while the term encompasses a variety of manual adjustment types, "a general definition would be an adjustment with a high-velocity, low-amplitude impulse."